hashicorp/terraform-website/content/source/docs/plugin/framework/schemas.html.md

 layout: "extend"
 page_title: "Plugin Development - Framework: Schemas"
 description: |-
   How to define a schema using the provider development framework.
+Schemas specify the constraints of Terraform configuration blocks.
 ---

 # Schemas